kcp-dev/kcp/docs/locations-and-scheduling.md

 2. corresponding `Placement` is not in `Ready` condition.
 3. corresponding `SyncTarget` is evicting/not Ready/deleted

-All above cases will make the `SyncTraget` represented in the label `state.workload.kcp.dev/<cluster-id>` invalid, which will cause
+All above cases will make the `SyncTarget` represented in the label `state.workload.kcp.dev/<cluster-id>` invalid, which will cause
 `finalizers.workload.kcp.dev/<cluster-id>` annotation with removing time in the format of RFC-3339 added on the Namespace.

 ### Resource Syncing

 As soon as the `state.workload.kcp.dev/<cluster-id>` label is set on the Namespace, the workload resource controller will copy the `state.workload.kcp.dev/<cluster-id>` label to the resources in that namespace.

 Note: in the future, the label on the resources is first set to empty string `""`, and a coordination controller will be able to apply changes before syncing starts.
 This includes the ability to add per-location finalizers through the `finalizers.workload.kcp.dev/<cluster-id>` annotation such that the coordination controller gets full control over the downstream life-cycle of the objects per location (imagine an ingress that blocks downstream removal until the new replicas have been launched on another sync target).
 Finally, the coordination controller will replace the empty string with `Sync` such that the state machine continues.

 With the state label set to `Sync`, the syncer will start seeing the resources in the namespace and starts syncing them downstream, first by creating the namespace.
 Before syncing, it will also set a finalizer `workload.kcp.dev/syncer-<cluster-id>` on the upstream object in order to delay upstream deletion until the downstream object is also deleted.